Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/c_about_zos/t_license_key_zos.md

 > **Note**
 >
-> You require as many keys as instances of Transfer CFT running at same time, including when running in multi-node.
+> You require as many keys as instances of Transfer CFT running at same time, including when running in multi- node.
 For example, two Transfer CFT instances cannot run at the same time, on the same server, using the same license key.

 ## Obtain a license key

 1. For a new installation, install {{< TransferCFT/axwayvariablesComponentShortName >}}.
 1. After completing the installation, or for an existing installation, use the command **`cftutil about`** to retrieve your system information.
 For details see the examples below.
 1. Contact the Axway Fulfillment team at the appropriate email address to obtain a valid key.
     - For a US key, contact: **`fulfillment@us.axway.com`**
     - For an EMEA or APAC key, contact: **`product.key@axway.com`**
 1. Provide the hostname where Transfer CFT is to be installed or updated.
 1. Provide the list of characters in the CPU ID.